yebrahim/dot/README.md

-dot_files
+dot files
 =========

-keep dot files organized and up to date
+Personal repo to keep dot files organized and up to date, feel free to fish around for useful tidbits.